The Best of Oahu: Top 6 Attractions, Hotels, and Restaurants You Don’t Want to Miss

 Once you pull into the free parking lot, you can already glimpse some of the panoramic Pacific views.
 A low rock wall offers safety protection for visitors, but that doesn’t stop people from climbing over and onto the bluff, although I don’t recommend it.

-Lanai lookout oahu hawaii travel guide the road taken to
+Lanai lookout oahu hawaii

 To the right are ridged rock outcroppings jutting into the ocean where waves hypnotically crash and explode upward.
 A walk to the left of the lookout over Kahauloa Cove reveals more stunning ocean views.